LearnChemE/LearnChemE.github.io/README.md

-#In-Browser Demonstrations
+# LearnChemE.github.io

-Simulations created for https://www.learncheme.com/ to demonstrate the fundamental concepts of chemical and biological engineering, among other related topics.
+This repository includes simulations created for https://www.learncheme.com/ to demonstrate the fundamental concepts of chemical and biological engineering, among other related topics.
+It also contains embedabble features and scripts used on LearnChemE.
 Contact us at learncheme@gmail.com to collaborate or inquire.

+`/accordion_iframes/` contains embeddable "accordion" elements used on LearnChemE.com.

-/demos/ contains the source code for all of the simulations available on our website.
+`/demos/` contains the source code for all of the simulations available on our website.

+`/home_page/` contains styling for https://learncheme.github.io.

+`/iframe/` contains embeddable quizzes covering various engineering topics.

+`/lab-experiments/` contains virtual laboratory experiments.
+See https://learncheme.com/virtual-laboratories/ for more information.

+`/learnchemejs/` contains the first prototypes of our in-browser simulations, developed in 2017, which served as a precursor for all of the simulations developed thereafter.

+`/libraries/` contains JavaScript libraries that were modified from their original sources.

+`/media/` contains common assets used by multiple different applications within this repository.

+`/quiz_questions/` is an quiz used within a learning module posted on LearnChemE.

+`/resources/` contains miscellaneous files, including large datasets, Excel spreadsheets, and non-JavaScript simulations that can be downloaded via links on LearnChemE.

+`/templates/` contains templates for building simulations.

+`/website_resources/` contains an application that displays YouTube videos as a pop-up window to be viewed while using simulations.

+`/wides/` contains virtual laboratories currently in progress